 Lawn treatments are a cumulative process, which means that with each treatment, you are working nutrients into the soil and eradicating generational weed infestations.
 If your lawn has not been fertilized in a while, it will require some time and possibly some seeding, to fill in the thinning areas which have been taken over by weeds.
 The service technicians from Lush Lawn will keep an eye on how your lawn is progressing throughout the season to ensure you get the results you are looking for.

 We are happy to accommodate your request for fewer applications and customize a program for you.
 However, our weed-free satisfaction guarantee only applies to a full 7 treatment lawn care program or our Extender program.

 If someone else is offering you a weed-free, lawn with fewer applications, this is a red flag.
 Because weeds germinate constantly throughout the growing season, this means that lawns require frequent and routine attention to remain weed-free, which our 7-application program offers.

 We have seen this happen over the 15 years that we have been in business.
 With fewer applications, your lawn will develop more weeds than your neighbor’s.
 Give our full program a try, and you will find that your lawn becomes the best on the block.

-Spring: Second application of broadleaf herbicide for weed control.
-Nitrogen fertilizer with micronutrients will be added to improve summer hardiness.
+Spring: Blanket application of broadleaf herbicide for weed control.
+Liquid pre-emergent control for crabgrass (if not done in first application) Nitrogen fertilizer with micronutrients will be added to improve summer hardiness.
 Application includes nitrogen fertilizer, (Fe) iron, (Mn) manganese, and broadleaf herbicide.